InstitutoTodosPelaSaude/viralQC/README.md

 2.  **Datasets Identification:**: Identify the virus/dataset that each sequence belongs to with format_nextclade_sort.py
     *   **Mapped Sequences:** Sequences that match a known dataset are assigned to that virus.
     *   **Unmapped Sequences:** Sequences that do not match any dataset are flagged as "unmapped".
 3.  **BLAST Analysis:** The unmapped sequences are queried against the local BLAST database (`blastn`) to identify their closest viral match.
+Here the parameters `--blast-pident`, `--blast-evalue` and `--blast-qcov` can be specified to control the BLAST sensitivity, the default values are `80`, `1e-10` and `80` respectively which are not indicated for metagenomic analysis of unknown viruses.
 4.  **Nextclade Analysis:**
     *   **A. Standard Run:** For sequences mapped to a known Nextclade dataset, `nextclade run` is executed using that dataset.
     *   **B. Generic Run:** For sequences identified by BLAST (but not in the Nextclade datasets), a "generic" `nextclade run` is performed.
 This uses the reference sequence and GFF annotation from the BLAST database (created by `get-blast-database`).